XiaohangYang829/STaR/README.md

-# \[WIP\] STaR: Seamless Spatial-Temporal Aware Motion Retargeting with Penetration and Consistency Constraints
+# \[ICCV 2025\] STaR: Seamless Spatial-Temporal Aware Motion Retargeting with Penetration and Consistency Constraints

 This is the code for the ICCV 2025 paper ["STaR: Seamless Spatial-Temporal Aware Motion Retargeting with Penetration and Consistency Constraints"](https://arxiv.org/abs/2504.06504), by Xiaohang Yang, et al.